Coaching Agreement and Informed Consent

 All coaching sessions are conducted face to face or online as arranged between us.
 At or prior to the scheduled appointment time, we will arrive at a predetermined meeting place or online meeting space and begin the session.
 If you opt to attend appointments by phone, you will call me at the pre-arranged time and telephone number as scheduled, and you cover the telephone charges for the call.
 We commit to start and finish each session on time.
 If you are more than 15 minutes late for a coaching session, I will assume the session is cancelled and you will forfeit the session fee if pre-paid, or be charged a cancellation fee.

 Each session is charged at the above rates.
 Ongoing sessions include unlimited email support and phone support between sessions.
-A call-out fee will apply to face-to-face sessions held outside the shaded area indicated below, proportional to the time spent in travel.
+A call-out fee may apply to face-to-face sessions held outside the Sutherland Shire and Upper Illawarra, proportional to the time spent in travel.
 Please contact me should you need to discuss this further.